 This city hub was reborn in the eighties and nineties as the place to be, with legendary nightclubs like Rum Runner.
 Duran Duran were one of the bands spawned from this scene and the area remains vibrant today.

 New Street Station

 The station was originally built in 1846, but has recently undergone an award-winning makeover to take it into the 21st Century.
 It not only serves tens of thousands of local commuters, but is a vital interchange for travellers from other regions.
 Birmingham’s strategic midlands location makes it a crucial link in the national travel infrastructure.
-The station is an appropriate place to start your city visit, and luxury Birmingham apartments are available just 5 minutes away (No.8 Waterloo Street apartments).
+The station is an appropriate place to start your city visit, and luxury in our Birmingham Serviced Apartments are available just 5 minutes away (Birmingham Serviced Apartments).

 Once an industrial area, Digbeth transformed itself into a cultural centre, providing a setting for street art events like the City of Colours and Eye Candy.
 Another place not to miss is the Electric Cinema.
 If you like your culture less contemporary, you will want to visit the BMAG for its Victorian and Classical collections.

 Get your yam-yams straight

 Brummies are from Birmingham and yam-yams are from the Black Country.
 You can encounter many other accents without travelling far, like the entirely different twang of Oxfordshire to the south.
 The accents reflect the region’s extremely diverse history.